Tutorial

 InterconnectNVLink 4 (900 GB/s)

 The H100 delivers over 10,000 tokens/second on optimized LLM inference with vLLM or TensorRT-LLM.
 Its 80 GB HBM3 comfortably serves models up to 34B parameters at FP16, or 70B models at INT4 quantization.
+For Qwen 3 deployments, the H100 is the recommended single-GPU configuration for Qwen3-32B at FP8; see the Qwen 3 deployment guide for step-by-step setup.
+Google's Gemma 3 27B is another example of a production-ready model that fits on a single H100 in BF16 without quantization.
 Multi-GPU H100 clusters with NVLink are the standard infrastructure for large-scale training.

-Best for: Cost-efficient serving of 7B–34B models, training runs, any workload where the H100's massive software ecosystem and broad availability provide operational advantages.
-The H100 offers the best price-to-performance ratio for most production LLM workloads in 2025.
+Best for: Cost-efficient serving of 7B-34B models, training runs, any workload where the H100's massive software ecosystem and broad availability provide operational advantages.
+The H100 still offers one of the best price-to-performance ratios for most production LLM workloads.
+Robotics teams also use H100 instances for synthetic training data generation with Cosmos, where its 80GB VRAM fits the Cosmos-Predict 7B model without additional scaling.

 Tier 2: High-Performance Data Center GPUs